Best iPhones for Seniors in 2025

 Apple releases new iPhone models every year, and it’s often difficult to discern the differences among them.
 When choosing the best iPhones for seniors, we looked for the following:

 - Affordability: It’s no secret that smartphones can cost upward of $1,000.
-When choosing the best iPhones for seniors, I gave preference to the devices with more affordable price tags.
+When I chose the best iPhones for seniors, I preferred devices with more affordable price tags, save for the very expensive 17 Pro.

 - Battery life: Due to their variety of uses, iPhones and other smartphones often have issues with battery life.
 In my tests, all of the phones on this list had batteries powerful enough to last an entire day before needing a recharge.